Britain’s royal line of succession: Who is next in line to the throne?

 - Prince Louis of Cambridge

-- Prince Harry, Duke of Sussex – married to wife Meghan, Duchess of Sussex
+- Prince Harry, Duke of Sussex – married to Meghan, Duchess of Sussex

 - Archie Harrison Mountbatten-Windsor